wuudgh/js-fundamentals/src/data-types/README.md

 ```javascript
 const isCodingFun = true
 ```
 There’s really not much we can do with a boolean by itself, yet, as we will see later on when we cover conditionals, they are crucial to programming.
-We usually get true or false as a result of asking our program a question, like:
+We usually get true or false as a result of asking our program a question.
+Run these examples in your REPL:

 ```javascript
 5 > 3 //Is 5 greater than 3?